vitorarrais/data-science-notebooks/disaster-response/README.md

 ## Overview

-In this project I've built a data pipeline to analyze a dataset that contains real messages sent during disaster events.
+In this project I've built a etl/ml pipeline to analyze a dataset that contains real messages sent during disaster events.

 ## Components